-So if we write a paper that doubts someone else’s paper, what do we do?
-To quote some lines from Richard Feynman in a research context, also elsewhere on this blog:
+So if we write a paper that doubts someone else’s paper, how should we apply the Montagne standard of even-handedness?
+To quote some lines from Richard Feynman in a research context, also mentioned elsewhere on this blog:

 ‘It’s a kind of scientific integrity, a principle of scientific thought that corresponds to a kind of utter honesty – a kind of leaning over backwards.
 For example, if you’re doing an experiment, you should report everything that you think might make it invalid – not only what you think is right about it… Details that could throw doubt on your interpretation must be given, if you know them.
 You must do the best you can—if you know anything at all wrong, or possibly wrong—to explain it….